gentoomodern/gentoomodern/config/include/README.md

 <pre>
 env
 </pre>
-Here we have information pertaining to the GentooMuch environment; the system architecture, the uid/gid of the operating user, and upstream url info.
+Here we have information pertaining to the GentooModern environment; the system architecture, the uid/gid of the operating user, and upstream url info.

 <pre>
 kernel.defines